guglio/Neighborhood-Map/README.md

 # Neighborhood Map Project

-This project is a single-page application featuring a map of my neighborhood in Italy.
+This project is a single-page application featuring a map of neighborhood in San Diego.
 My custom map features popular locations to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 I implemented third-party APIs that provide additional information about each of these locations.

 ## Getting started